Benedict Wong

 Benedict Wong as Wong

-In parallel, Benedict appeared in several buzzed-about projects, such as "The Big Short", "Deadly Class", "What We Do in the Shadows", "The Personal History of David Copperfield", "Gemini Man", "Annihilation", an episode of the series "Philip K. Dick's Electric Dreams", and others.
+Meanwhile, Benedict appeared in several high-profile projects, such as "The Big Short", "Deadly Class", "What We Do in the Shadows", "The Personal History of David Copperfield", "Gemini Man", "Annihilation", an episode of the series "Philip K. Dick's Electric Dreams", and others.

 Benedict Wong in the movie "Gemini Man"